umbraco/UmbracoDocs/Reference/Templating/Mvc/examples.md

-#Lots of examples of using various techniques to render data in a view
+#View/Razor Examples

-_Lots of examples for reference_
+_Lots of examples of using various techniques to render data in a view_

 ##Rendering a field with UmbracoHelper